Overview

 securities allocated to each account if necessary to avoid holding odd-lot or small numbers of

 shares for particular clients.
-Additionally, if VCM is unable to fully execute a batched
+Additionally, if VCM is unable to fully execute a batched transaction

-transaction and determines that it would be impractical to allocate a small number of
+to allocate a small number of

-securities/investments among the participating accounts in the transaction on a pro-rata
+securities/investments among the participating accounts in the transaction on a pro-rata basis,

-be a reasonable and fair allocation.
+reasonable and fair allocation.

 VCM’s principals devote as much of their time to the business of VCM as in their judgment is